-Before we explore the relationship between the various $Ly\alpha$ and LyC properties, we review existing observed sample of LyC emitters (LCEs) in order to facilitate the comparison of our simulated galaxies with observed ones.
+Before we explore the relationship between the various Ly $\alpha$ and LyC properties, we review existing observed sample of LyC emitters (LCEs) in order to facilitate the comparison of our simulated galaxies with observed ones.

-Although there are many observations of $Ly\alpha$ at different redshifts, it is difficult to observe LyC even at low-redshift galaxies because Earth's atmosphere blocks UV radiation, so no ground based observations are possible.
-However, in recent years it has become possible to obtain direct observations of LyC leakers using space-based facilities, for example the Hubble Space Telescope (Verhamme et al. 2017; Izotov et al. 2016a,b, 2018a,b, 2021).
-We compile these observations (23 galaxies) in Table 1, where we note their redshift, available physical properties (i.e., stellar mass, SFR, surface SFR density, escaping luminosity, and escape fraction in LyC and Ly $\alpha$ ).
-The SFR is derived from H $\beta$ observations and therefore correspond to SFR on a short timescale.
-They can thus be considered similar to the SFR10 in our simulated galaxies.
+Although there are many observations of $Ly\alpha$ at different redshifts, it is difficult to observe LyC even at low redshift galaxies because earth's atmosphere blocks UV radiation, so no ground based observations are possible.
+However, in recent years it has become possible to obtain direct observations of LyC leakers using space-based facilities, e.g. HST (Verhamme et al. 2017; Izotov et al. 2016a,b, 2018a,b; Izotov et al. 2021).
+We compile these observations (23 galaxies) in Table 1, where we note their redshift, available physical properties, i.e. stellar mass, SFR, surface SFR density, escaping luminosity and escape fraction in LyC and $Ly\alpha$ .
+The SFR is derived from H $\beta$ observations and therefore cor-